Fishing For Catfish In Arkansas

 Guide to fishing for flathead, blue and channel catfish in AR.

 Arkansas offers excellent opportunities for catfish anglers, with its abundance of lakes, rivers, and reservoirs that are home to various catfish species.
 Anglers in the state primarily target channel catfish, flathead catfish, and blue catfish.
+The purpose of this page is to share basic information about catfish fishing and catfish waters in the state.

 Channel catfish are the most common catfish species in Arkansas and can be found in almost every body of water.
 They are known for their voracious appetite and are easily attracted to a variety of baits, including chicken liver, cut bait, stink baits, or prepared catfish baits.
 Channel catfish can be caught year-round, but they are particularly active during warmer months.
 Anglers can find success fishing near the bottom in areas with structure, such as submerged logs, brush piles, or deep holes.